Why convertible breathable fishing waders are the best choice for backcountry fishing trips

 DRYFT Session Wading Pants – River to Town

-So you just picked up some new breathable fishing waders, and now you want to make sure you get the most possible use out of them?
-You came to the right place to learn how to take care of your new fishing waders.
+So you just picked up some new breathable fishing waders, or you’ve had them for a while, and you want to make sure you get the most possible use out of them?
+You came to the right place to learn how to take care of your fishing waders.
+Doing just a few things will help prolong the life and performance of them.

 Drying your waders between uses